-If you’d prefer to take the bus to Montreal, you can hop on the Orléans Express (Montreal-Quebec Express).
-This also takes around 3 hours and costs CAD $25.
+If you’d prefer to take the bus to Montreal from Quebec City, you can hop on the Orléans Express (Montreal-Quebec Express).
+This also takes around three hours and costs CAD $25.
 You can purchase tickets here.

 How to Get from Ottawa to Montreal

 If you’re coming from Ottawa to Montreal, it’s a slightly shorter journey.
-You can rent a car and drive down Autoroute 50 E. The journey takes about 2.5 hours without much traffic.
+You can rent a car and drive down Autoroute 50 E. The journey takes about two and a half hours without much traffic.
 You can book a rental car here.